lohithlnt/RabbitMQMassTransit/README.md

 i.e. which queue to go to use send method.

 When a message is sent, it is delivered to a specific endpoint using a DestinationAddress.

+MassTransit creates durable, fanout exchanges by default, and queues are also durable by default.

+MassTransit encouranges and support the use of interfaces for message contracts, and initializers make it easy to produce interface messages.